 (16) The hirer must not use additional lighting, portable electrical equipment or extension cabling, unless the equipment has been Portable Appliance Tested (PAT) by a competent person within the last 12 months and labelled as such with details of the owner and the date of PAT testing.
 Any equipment stored on the premises by regular users will be tested each January and must be similarly labelled.
 Each group must make its equipment available on the specified day as arranged by the Administrator, Deacon Tesfa Teferi, who should be contacted to make that arrangement.
 A fee of £1 is charged by the testing company for each item of equipment checked.
 A dated certifying label is then applied to each item.

-(17) The hirer must not fix cabling or appliances, nails, tacks, screws, sticky tape or Blu-tack to the fabric of the building without the consent of the Room Hire Co-ordinator.
+(17) The hirer must not fix cabling or appliances, nails, tacks, screws, sticky tape or Blu-tack to the fabric of the building in any room without the consent of the Room Hire Co-ordinator.

 (18) The hirer must not use the driveway or back yard of the property next door, the accounting firm, AIMS, 80 Upper Hanover Street, to park or unload goods other than to drop off or pick up disabled passengers.
 Special arrangements may be made directly with AIMS for large functions.
 The wall gate is licensed for disabled access only.
 It is normally locked and the need for access should be discussed in advance.
 If there is a need to deliver materials before an event, please contact the Room Hire Co-ordinator.